 As part of the N.C.
-Clean Transportation Plan process, five work groups were created to allow for public and stakeholder input.
+Clean Transportation Plan process, five work groups were created by the N.C.
+Department of Transportation to allow for public and stakeholder input.

 Zero-Emission Vehicle (ZEV) Plan for Light-Duty Vehicles